vmartinezalvarez/applied-reinforcement-learning/02-sequential-decisions/README.md

 The model representation described above is widely known as Markov Decision Processes (MDP).
 MDP is a framework for modeling sequential decision-making problems.
-An MDP is composed of a tuple (S, A, R, T) in which S is the set of states, A is the set of actions, R is the reward function mapping a state and action pairs to a numeric value, T is the transition function mapping the probability of reaching a state to a state an action pair.
+An MDP is composed of a tuple (S, A, R, T) in which S is the set of states, A is the set of actions, R is the reward function mapping a state and action pairs to a numeric value, T is the transition function mapping the probability of reaching a state to a state and action pair.

 We will be using MDPs moving forward, though it is important to mention that MDPs have lots of variants, Dec-MDP, POMDP, QMDP, AMDP, MC-POMDP, Dec-POMDP, ND-POMDPs, MMDPs are some of the most common ones.
 They all